vanHeemstraSystems/learning-purview/300/100/400/400/README.md

 ## Prerequisites

 - You need appropriate permissions like Sensitivity Label Administrator, Compliance Administrator, or similar roles in the Microsoft Purview portal
-- You ned a valid Microsoft 365 license that supports sensitivity labels
+- You need a valid Microsoft 365 license that supports sensitivity labels

 ## Steps to Create a Simple Sensitivity Label